ONS-OpenData/ONS-API-Data-Scrape/README.md

 ## About
-The idea here is to allow non developers to explore the content on the API without having to wade through code documentation (i.e worry about the how you're going to retrieve the data AFTER you've identified something you need).
+The idea here is to help non developers to explore the content on the API in detail without having to wade through code documentation (i.e worry about the how you're going to retrieve the data AFTER you've identified something you need).
 The scrape is downloadable as a tiered JSON file.
 Structure wise, it looks like this:

 ![alt tag](/documentation_images/hierarchy.png)